EugenDueck/engine.io-conflation/README.md

 ```

 With the above conflater, the client will only get the most recent price quotes when it is ready.
-Quotes that get updated while the client is still processing the current buffer will overwrite previous values which the client will not receive.
+Quotes that *come in* while the client is still processing the current buffer will silently overwrite previous quotes with the same `symbol` key, and the client will not receive those overwritten values.

 # How it works internally #
 ---------------------------